My water

 State Government initiatives

-Seqwater is the Queensland Government Bulk Water Supply Authority.
-They are responsible for providing bulk drinking water across South East Queensland.
+Seqwater is the Queensland Government bulk water supply authority responsible for providing bulk drinking water across South East Queensland.
 We buy bulk water from Seqwater which is mostly harvested from the State-owned Hinze Dam and Little Nerang Dam catchments.
-The State Government sets the price that the City pays for water, which is passed on to customers.
+The State Government sets the price we pay for water, which is passed on to customers.
 They also manage water infrastructure like desalination plants and the SEQ purified recycled water network, which provide climate independent water sources.